cheribaker/garden/content/notes/project-mars.md

 > 	* ... a world of sulfur, acids, magnesium, iron and chlorine compounds, all of which are sunbaked and wrapped in a carbon-dioxide-rich atmosphere.
 > 	* Morie suspects that the predominant Mars odor is a slightly acrid, gassy smell of sulfur compounds, with a chalky, sweet overtone punching through.
 >

->[!Summary]- Book Description
->
-> (**First Draft**)
->
-> **Mars hasn't had a murder in 70 years.
-Until today.**
->
->After her parents perished in an accident, Loretta Ryder marveled as the Martian community rallied around her.
-In giving her a home and a purpose, and in providing her with an outstanding education, Mars fulfilled the promise that the founders had made more than a hundred years before.
->
->*Community.
-Justice.
-Scientific Exploration.*
->
->In gratitude, Loretta chose a career of public service.
-As a member of the Martian Diplomatic Corps, she resolves disputes and manages security concerns for her district.
-She may not be a skilled pilot, like her friend Kacy, or a successful politician, like her adopted father Cayden, but her talents as a mediator and weapons trainer have earned her a certain respect among her peers.
-Now, Loretta has set her sight on a new goal, becoming the youngest Arbitrator in Martian history.
->
->Mars itself is at an inflection point.
-Soon, citizens will vote to extend or extinguish the century-old Martian Charter.
-With tensions running high, and with rabble-rousers demanding a new constitution, providing fair and impartial leadership has never been more important.
->
-> Tensions escalate further when a botanist is found dead in her laboratory.
-As the murder rocks the peaceful scientific community, news of a rising terrorist threat comes to light.
-As an arbiter, words and patience have always been Loretta's most powerful weapons.
-Yet when words fail and when all promises have been irrevocably broken...
->
-> A single, desperate act will spark a revolution, one destined to change humanity's future among the stars.
->